cvcio/go-plagiarism/README.md

 ## Options

-Detector can be initialized with options, `SetN` to set the *n*-gram size, `SetLang` to set the detector's language model and assign the approrpiate stopwords and `SetStopWords` to assign a custom list of stopwords.
+Detector can be initialized with options, `SetN` to set the *n*-gram size, `SetLang` to set the detector's language model and assign the appropriate stopwords and `SetStopWords` to assign a custom list of stopwords.
 Do not use `SetLang` alongside with `SetStopWords` as it will override one another.
 ```go
 plagiarism.SetN(n int) Option // will set the desired n-gram size
 plagiarism.SetLang(lang string) Option // will set the detector's language and assign the default stopwords